derhuerst/fetch-berlin-depth-contours/readme.md

 download(saveTile, onSuccess, onFailure, [opt])
 ```

+`download` returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that rejects if something fails badly.
+Note that it does not reject if a single tile can't be fetched, instead it will call `onFailure`.

 `saveTile(tile, res)` should store the tile somewhere, as `fetch-berlin-depth-contours` doesn't do this. `tile` is in [the common format `[x, y, zoom]`](https://www.npmjs.com/package/tilebelt).`res` is a [`fetch` `Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response).

 `onSuccess(result, job)` and `onFailure(err)` may report the progress.